Family demands release of evidence in Breonna Taylor's case

 LOUISVILLE, Ky. — Breonna Taylor's family demanded Friday that Kentucky authorities release all body camera footage, police files and the transcripts of the grand jury proceedings that led to no charges being brought against police officers who killed the Black woman during a raid at her apartment.

-The grand jury decision disappointed and angered those who have been calling for justice for Taylor for six months, and protesters vowed to stay in the streets until the officers involved are fired or someone is charged with her killing.
-On Friday evening, a diverse group of demonstrators, including Taylor's mother, began marching through Louisville.
+The decision disappointed and angered those who have been calling for justice for Taylor for six months, and protesters vowed to stay in the streets until all the officers involved are fired or someone is charged with her killing.

+A diverse group, including Taylor's mother, marched through Louisville on Friday evening.
+The protests were peaceful, though at one point, police in riot gear fired flash bang devices to turn back a crowd on a street.
+Two were arrested, authorities said.

+About a dozen people who were out past the city's 9 p.m. curfew were arrested later.

 "I am an angry Black woman.
 I am not angry for the reasons that you would like me to be.
-But angry because our Black women keep dying at the hands of police officers — and Black men," Taylor's mother, Tamika Palmer, wrote in a statement that was read by a relative as she stood close by in a shirt that had "I (heart) Louisville Police" with bullet holes in the heart emoji.
+But angry because our Black women keep dying at the hands of police officers — and Black men," Taylor's mother, Tamika Palmer, wrote in a statement read by a relative.
+She stood close by wearing a shirt that said, "I (heart) Louisville Police" with bullet holes in the heart emoji.

-In her statement, Palmer said the entire justice system had failed her, and state Attorney General Daniel Cameron was just the final person in the chain that included the officer who sought the no-knock warrant as part of a drug investigation, the judge who signed it, and the police who burst into her Louisville apartment.
+Palmer's statement said the criminal justice system had failed her, and state Attorney General Daniel Cameron was the final person in the chain, following the officer who sought a no-knock warrant as part of a drug investigation, the judge who signed it and police who burst into Taylor's apartment.
 The warrant was connected to a suspect who did not live there, and no drugs were found inside.

 Taylor was shot multiple times by white officers after her boyfriend fired at them, authorities said.
 He said he didn't know who was coming in and fired in self-defense, wounding one officer.
-Cameron, who is the state's first Black attorney general, said the officers were not charged with Taylor's killing because they acted to protect themselves.
+Cameron, Kentucky's first Black attorney general, said the officers were not charged with Taylor's killing because they acted to protect themselves.

-The grand jury indicted one officer for wanton endangerment who authorities said shot into a neighboring home but did not strike anyone.
+The grand jury indicted one officer on endangerment charges, saying he fired gunshots into a neighboring home that didn't strike anyone.
 He has been fired.

-"I hope you never know the pain of your child being murdered 191 days in a row," said Bianca Austin, reading Palmer's statement while wearing Taylor's emergency medical technician jacket.
+"I hope you never know the pain of your child being murdered 191 days in a row," said Bianca Austin, wearing her niece's emergency medical technician jacket as she read Palmer's statement.

-The gathering in a Louisville park protesters are now calling "Injustice Square" ended with butterflies released by Taylor's younger sister.

-An attorney for the family, Sam Aguiar, said since Cameron is done with his investigation, all the videos should be released, noting that he has seen dozens in full, most of which are not public.
+Family attorney Sam Aguiar said all the videos should be released because Cameron's investigation is over, noting that he's seen dozens of them, most of which are not public.

 Cameron "got so much wrong.
-We've seen so much piecemeal stuff come out throughout the case," he said.
-He did not give specifics.
+We've seen so much piecemeal stuff come out throughout the case," he said without giving specifics.

-Gov. Andy Beshear, a Democrat, has also called on Cameron, a Republican, to release what evidence he can.
+Gov. Andy Beshear, a Democrat, also has called on the Republican attorney general to release what evidence he can.

 "Everyone is entitled to their opinion, but prosecutors and Grand Jury members are bound by the facts and by the law," spokeswoman Elizabeth Kuhn said in a statement.

-At nearly the same time Taylor's family was decrying the handling of her case, a man accused of shooting at police during protests Wednesday was being arraigned.
-Two officers were wounded and expected to recover.
+As Taylor's family decried how the case was handled, a man accused of shooting and wounding two officers during protests Wednesday appeared in court.
+They're expected to recover.

-A not guilty plea was entered for Larynzo D. Johnson, 26, and bond was set at $1 million.
-Zac Meihaus, the attorney representing Johnson at the arraignment, called the streets "a war zone" when the shooting happened and said it is difficult to "pinpoint" if Johnson fired the shots in question.
-A prosecutor replied that a gun was recovered from Johnson, and there are video and witness accounts of the shootings.
+A not-guilty plea was entered for Larynzo D. Johnson, 26, and bond was set at $1 million.
+Attorney Zac Meihaus called the streets "a war zone" when the shooting happened and said it's difficult to "pinpoint" if Johnson fired the shots in question.
+A prosecutor replied that a gun was recovered from Johnson, and there are video and witness accounts of the shooting.

-The FBI is still investigating whether police violated Taylor's civil rights.
-But the burden of proof for such cases is very high, with prosecutors having to prove officers knew they were acting illegally and made a willful decision to cause someone's death.

-Taylor's case — and her name — has become a rallying cry for protesters nationwide calling attention to entrenched racism and demanding police reforms.
-Demonstrations for her have continued after the grand jury findings were released.
+Taylor's case has become a rallying cry as protesters nationwide call out racism and demand police reforms.

-On Friday, protesters — some of whom brought their dogs — marched through Louisville with a purple banner with Taylor's name on it.
-They danced and chanted "bow for Breonna."
-Some handed out pizza or water.
-Earlier, as they gathered, some people were trying to register voters.
+Protesters marched through Louisville on Friday with a purple banner bearing Taylor's name.
+They danced and chanted, "Bow for Breonna."
+Some handed out pizza or water, while others tried to register voters.

-Juanita Baker, an attorney representing Taylor's family, said she hopes the size and diversity of the crowd sends a message to political leaders that they are serious about their demands for change.

-"Solidarity is needed, there is power in numbers," she said.
-"These are the people voting you in or out of office, or who will one day run against you.
-You better take note."
+One protester, Victoria Gunther, was so outraged she traveled more than 600 miles (965 kilometers) from Reading, Pennsylvania, to Louisville.

+"I'm a Black woman — that could have been me, that would have been my family," she said.
+"We are disrespected and disregarded.
+They think we don't matter.
+That's why I'm here, to say we do matter."

+"When I put that hat on, I'm a good person, when I don't, I'm a bad person in their eyes," Ward said, and to him that means Black people must constantly prove their worth.

-At least 24 people were arrested in the Louisville protests Thursday night that authorities said resulted in some vandalism.
-Among those arrested was state Rep. Attica Scott, a Louisville Democrat, who said she was detained minutes before a curfew started as she headed toward a church that protesters were congregating in.
+At least 24 people were arrested Thursday night — including Democratic state Rep. Attica Scott — during protests that authorities said resulted in vandalism.

-"It's clear that this alphabet soup of law enforcement that's here in Louisville, both local, state and federal law enforcement, are preparing for battle, for war against the people they are supposed to protect and serve," Scott said Friday after spending the night in jail.

-The curfew in Louisville will continue through the weekend, and the governor called up the National Guard for "limited missions."
+The curfew in Louisville will last through the weekend, and the governor has called up the National Guard for "limited missions."

 (0) comments